alan-conway/alan-conway.github.io/_posts/2016-05-25-autofixture-and-automocking.markdown

 ~~~

 The `Freeze` method here tells AutoFixture that once it has created its mock of `IFoo` then it should return that same instance each time it resolves that interface, rather than returning a different instance each time.

+### _Further Reading:_

+Find out more about AutoFixture by checking out the [Cheat Sheet](https://github.com/AutoFixture/AutoFixture/wiki/Cheat-Sheet) or [this list of blog posts](http://blog.ploeh.dk/tags/#AutoFixture-ref) from Mark Seemann, the author of AutoFixture